joaomcteixeira/joaomcteixeira.github.io/_pages/scv.md

 # Scientific Software

-*Published scientific software I developed or for which I was part of the lead developing team*
+*Most relevant public scientific software I developed or for which I was part of the lead developing team*

 1. [HADDOCK3][hd3]:High-Ambiguity Driven Docking version 3
 1. [Python Project Skeleton][ppt]: a full-featured continuous integration template for scientific software